-Other than as described in Note 6 to the 2022 Audited Financial Statements, there are no additional related party transactions.
+Other than as described in Note 6 to the 2022 Audited Financial Statements and Note 6 to the June 2023 Financial Statements, there are no additional related party transactions.

 PROPOSED TRANSACTIONS:

 The Company constantly evaluates new projects and potential investment or divestment opportunities in order to develop its business.
 There are no proposed transactions, other than as described herein, reportable at this time.